Fortunate Harbor by Emilie Richards

 I think first and foremost I'm a storyteller, who explores complex characters and situations with a view toward positive resolutions.
 I want my readers to feel better about the world we all inhabit when they've finished one of my novels, but I still want them to have food for thought and feel they've grown in some small way along with my characters.

-Is the location of Fortunate Harbor significant or special to you?
+Fortunate Harbor significant or special to you?

 Fortunate Harbor is set on Florida's Gulf Coast where I grew up.
 Palmetto Grove isn't a real town, but I picture it near Ft.
 Myers.
 I lived a little farther north in St. Petersburg.